Code-Institute-Submissions/F1-weather-tracker/testing/TESTING.md

 **Safari:**

-On basically all the Apple devices that I've tested on [Browserstack](https://www.browserstack.com/) the calendar event is [not displayed](testing-img/ipad-air4-safari14-portrait.png), even when using Safari 14, same as in the old version of Samsung Internet.
-While using the same device in landscape mode [the calendar is actually visible](testing-img/ipad-air4-safari14-landscape.png) and functions normally.
-On older iOS devices the website is completely broken, check out the [iPhone 6S](testing-img/iphone6S-safari9.png) for example.
-None of the Apple devices that I've tested showed the calendar event when in portait mode, [even when using Google Chrome](testing-img/iphone12pro-chrome.png) instead of Safari.
-The images also don't work unless you are using Safari 14, this was no surprise since https://caniuse.com/webp already showed me that the WebP image format is poorly supported on Safari.
-I confirmed this by checking both [Safari 13](testing-img/ipad-safari13.png) and [Safari 14](testing-img/ipad-safari14.png) on the same device.
-I have no clue though why the calendar event is not displayed in portait mode, but this isn't necessarily an iOS only issue since the same issue happened on the old Samsung Internet version on an Android device too.
+I've tested a lot of iOS devices on [Browserstack](https://www.browserstack.com/).
+At first there was quite a large bug that caused the [race calendar event not to be displayed](testing-img/iphone12pro-chrome.png) on all iOS devices with smaller screen sizes, but I was able to fix this with some help from tutor support.
+Right now, on iOS version 10 or older the website [seems to be completely broken](testing-img/iphone6S-safari-ios9.png).
+On iOS versions 11, 12 and 13 the [images don't display](testing-img/ipad7th-chrome-ios13.png) because the WebP image format is only supported since iOS 14.
+On iOS 14 devices the [track stats overflow into the track map image](testing-img/iphone11-safari-ios14.png) a little bit.
+So my website currently has only partial support for the Safari browser, and only for version 11 and up.

 **Opera Version 74.0.3911.160 (64-bit):**